 The first step in the process is to research whether your proposed project fits with the stream stewardship principles, and is consistent with the recommendations set forth in the relevant stream management plan.
 Interested applicants should also review the SMIP funding project categories and examples for more information.

 Once you have an idea for a project, you are encouraged to contact your local SWAC representatives, GCSWCD, or the NYCDEP to discuss project ideas and learn more about the program.
-See below for contact information for GCSWCD staff:
+See below for contact information for the Stream Management Implementation Program (SMIP) at GCSWCD:

 Greene County Soil & Water Conservation District